Now candidate profiles are out, it's time to do your research

 In the Otago Regional Pest Management Plan (2019-2029), nassella tussock is in the progressive containment programme.
 This means that everyone in Otago must eliminate nassella tussock on the land that they occupy.

-Nassella tussock is declared an Unwanted Organism in the National Pest Plant Accord (NPPA).
+Nassella tussock is declared an unwanted organism in the National Pest Plant Accord (NPPA).
 Any species declared a pest under the NPPA cannot be sold or be in a place where plants are being sold.
 Pest plants cannot be propagated, bred, multiplied, communicated, released, caused to be released, or otherwise spread.

 Physical control: